Mugabe holds lavish 91st birthday bash by Victoria Falls

 He is one of a handful of African leaders remaining from a generation that fought white domination, which included South Africa’s Nelson Mandela.
 But while Mandela served one presidential term and then retired, Mugabe tightened his grip on power and shows no sign of departing from the political scene.

-On Friday night Mugabe told state television in an interview, the final of a two-part series, that he would not anoint a successor to take over ruling the ZANU-PF party.
+On Friday night Mugabe told state television in an interview, the final of a two-part series, that he would not annoint a successor to take over ruling the ZANU-PF party.

 “I don’t choose my successor, never.
 I was not appointed successor by anyone,” Mugabe said.